-Kicking off the season in Florida is a tradition in tournament bass fishing that has stood the test of time, and has Rapala Bassmaster Fantasy Fishing players licking their chops to see if the big girls show up to play while most of the country is still hunkered down with ice or cold winter conditions.
+Kicking off the season in Florida is a tradition in tournament bass fishing that has stood the test of time.
+Rapala Bassmaster Fantasy Fishing players are licking their chops to see if the big girls show up to play while most of the country is still hunkered down with ice or cold winter conditions.

 Bass fishing in Florida is synonymous with big bass and bed fishing, but will the females actually make the move before or during the event?
 That is the big question when selecting your Fantasy team to kick off this 2020 Elite Series season.

 You may recall many stories from the 2019 Elite Series stop where anglers like Seth Feider found mega schools of staging fish in practice that either dwindled or flat out disappeared by tournament morning, because the fish moved to the bank and their eventual spawning destinations.
 Likewise, there were a few anglers who were on pretty much nothing in practice and were still aware enough to anticipate the coming change and move to the right areas that produced big Day 1 limits.

 What does that mean for you?
 You need to decide if you are going all-in on anglers that excel at sight fishing, or banking on guys that specialize catching prespawn staging fish.

 Me?
 I think the Big Bass Gods will shine bright on the 2020 Elite anglers, and I am all-in on top-end, sight-fishing anglers.